INSTRUCTIONS TO AUTHORS

 TABLES AND ILLUSTRATIONS

 Legends to illustrations should be typed on the same sheet.
 Tables should be simple, and should supplement rather than duplicate information in the text; tables repeating information will be omitted.
 Each table should have a title and be typed in double space without horizontal and vertical lines.
 Tables should be numbered consecutively with Roman numerals in the order mentioned in the text.
 Page number should be in the upper right corner.
 If abbreviations are used, they should be explained in footnotes.
-When graphs, scatter grams, or histograms are submitted, the numerical data on which they are based should be supplied.
-All graphs should be made with MS Excel and other Windows/Macintosh compatible software such as SAS and be sent as a separate Excel file, even if merged in the manuscript.
+When submitting graphs, scatter plots, or histograms, the numerical data used to create them must also be provided.
+All graphs should be made using MS Excel, SPSS, or other Windows/Mac-compatible software, such as SAS, and must be sent as a separate Excel or SPSS file, even if they are included in the manuscript.

 AUTHORSHIP CRITERIA

-Authors are required to furnish a comprehensive list of all contributors along with their contact information, including workplace, telephone/cell numbers, and email addresses, upon submission.
-The sequence of author names should be carefully determined at this stage and will not be subject to addition, deletion, or rearrangement post-submission.
-Additionally, authors must clearly delineate each individual's contribution to the manuscript in accordance with the International Committee of Medical Journal Editors (ICMJE) criteria, as outlined in the ICMJE recommendations (http://www.icmje.org/icmje-recommendations.pdf).
+Authors must provide a complete list of all contributors, including their affiliations, contact numbers, and email addresses, at the time of submission.
+The order of authorship should be finalised before submission, as changes—such as additions, deletions, or reordering—will not be permitted after submission.
+Additionally, each author's specific contribution to the manuscript must be clearly outlined in accordance with the International Committee of Medical Journal Editors (ICMJE) criteria, as stated in the ICMJE recommendations.

-Demonstrating significant involvement in either the conception or design of the study, or in the collection, analysis, or interpretation of data for the project.
+1. Substantial Contribution – Significant involvement in the conception or design of the study or the collection, analysis, or interpretation of data.

-Engaging in the drafting of the manuscript or offering substantial revisions to ensure its intellectual integrity.
+2. Manuscript Development – Active participation in drafting the manuscript or making substantial revisions to enhance its intellectual content.

-Granting final approval for the version intended for publication.
+3. Final Approval – Granting final approval of the manuscript version submitted for publication.

-Currently, there are no charges for article submission, processing, or publication imposed on authors..
+Currently, no fees are charged for article submission, processing, or publication.

-The Pakistan Journal of Medical and Dental Sciences (PJMDS), published by the Scientific Consultancy of Research Methodology (SCORM) in Karachi, Pakistan, is a biannual, peer-reviewed journal covering a wide range of topics in medical and dental sciences.
-Despite being in its early stages, PJMDS is actively working towards indexing in academic databases.
-As an open-access journal, PJMDS provides free access to all published content, promoting the widespread dissemination of research findings to professionals and the public.
+The Pakistan Journal of Medical and Dental Sciences (PJMDS) is a biannual, peer-reviewed journal published by SCORM, Karachi, Pakistan.
+Covering a broad spectrum of topics in medical and dental sciences, PJMDS is committed to maintaining high academic standards.
+While the journal is in its early stages, efforts are underway to achieve indexing in major academic databases.
+As an open-access journal, PJMDS ensures that all published content is freely accessible, facilitating the global dissemination of research to both professionals and the public.

 The Pakistan Journal of Medical and Dental Sciences (PJMDS) adheres to a rigorous peer review process, following the guidelines set forth by the Higher Education Commission, Pakistan, -HIGHER EDUCATION COMMISSION JOURNALS AND PUBLICATIONS POLICY, page 6 ‘Principles of Transparency and Best Practices in Scholarly Publishing’: